abhiTronix/vidgear/docs/gears/camgear/params.md

 - [x] **Streaming Services URL Address (*string*):** _Valid Video URL as input when Stream Mode is enabled(i.e. [`stream_mode=True`](#stream_mode)):_

-    CamGear internally implements `yt_dlp` backend class for pipelining live video-frames and metadata from various streaming services.
+    CamGear internally supports `yt_dlp` backend class for pipelining live video-frames and metadata from various streaming services.
 For example Twitch URL can be used as follows:

     !!! info "Supported Streaming Websites"